mandeepsingh-private/java-streams/README.md

 # practice-java
-The code is implemented in one java file to focus on patterns of coding.
+The code is implemented in mainly one java file to focus on

+		Design patterns of coding.
+		Streams
+		Hacker Rank problems
+		Leet Code problems
+		Coding Game